-Finally, the beans are placed on large trays for subsequent drying in specialized ovens.
+Finally, the beans are placed on large trays for subsequent drying up in specialized ovens.
 Many Puerto Rican coffee brands opt for natural sun drying, such as Tesoro del Sol or San Pedro.
-This guarantees a more natural and healthy finish.
+This guarantees a more natural and healthier drying.

 1. Tesoro del Sol:

 Tesoro del Sol freshly roasted ground coffee is produced at the top of the Uroyan Mountains.
 Among Puerto Rican coffee brands, it is one of the healthiest and tastiest.

 It has an environmentally friendly production process.
 The producing farm doesn’t use pesticides and the coffee is harvested by hand after a natural maturation process.
 Drying and storage are carried out under strict quality standards.

 Tesoro del Sol coffee is 100% Arabica and has a smooth flavor that will remind you of the Caribe anywhere, anytime.

 Produced in the Lealtad hacienda since 1830, it is a kosher product that preserves the traditional flavor of Puerto Rican coffee.
 This plantation is about 400 meters above sea level.